epistemex/8bit/README.md

 Notes
 -----

-Although the calls are identical as to the ordinary 2D context, it do come with some constraints due to either performance or other reasons such as need for access to internal workings.
+Although the calls are identical as to the ordinary 2D context, it does come with some constraints due to either performance or other reasons such as need for access to internal workings.
 For these reasons the following object works only with the 8-bit context: